openkfw/TruSpace/doc/installRaspberryPi.md

 - Enter `~/truspace/volumes/cluster0/service.json` and enter the peer node in field `peer_addresses`
 - Restart cluster container
 - Login to cluster0 with `docker exec -it cluster0 sh` and execute `ipfs-cluster-ctl peers ls`.
 The top line should say `cluster0 | Sees *1* other peers`

+---

+# Alternative configuration of OI and model

+- Login to the OI at `<hostname>:3333`
+- Configure a new connection for ollama using `http://ollama:11434` instead of `docker.internal`
+- Pull an AI model from the search bar, e.g. `gemma3:1b`, the model should be pulled from ollama
+- Make sure that `OLLAMA_MODEL` in `.env` is the same value, so that Truspace actually uses the desired model
+- Test the AI with a simple conversion in Open Web UI